-of ship tracklines (1187 surveys) received from sources worldwide.
+NCEI is the US national archive for multibeam bathymetric data and presently holds over 9 million nautical miles of ship trackline data recorded from over 2400 cruises and received from sources worldwide.
 In addition to deepwater data, the multibeam database also includes hydrographic multibeam survey data from NOAA's National Ocean Service (NOS).

 Locating and Downloading Data:

-Multibeam bathymetric data at NGDC can now be selected via an interactive map (ArcGIS) Web interface.
+Multibeam bathymetric data at NCEI can be discovered through our interactive Bathymetry Map Viewer.
 Data selections are downloadable for free.
-An on-line Autochart custom mapping feature is also available.
+The online AutoGrid custom mapping feature is also available.
 See the "Interactive Map Interface" link at left.

-An alternative search of the multibeam data is also available.
+An alternative search of the multibeam data that provides search options such as ship name, survey name, survey dates, and instrument is also available.
 Please send us your about our multibeam search systems.

 Associated NOS data products, including 3D images and grids, are available via the NOS Hydrographic Survey Data Map Service.

 - Why can't ESRI read the data I downloaded?